henrysky/astroNN_ages/README.rst

 Data Files
 ------------

-Please refer to `here`_ for the list of public data files we used in the paper
+Please refer to `data_files/README.rst`_ for the list of public data files we used in the paper

-.. _here: data_files/README.rst
+.. _data_files/README.rst: data_files/README.rst

 Python Scripts
 ------------------

-Please refer to `here`_ for the list of scripts.
+Please refer to `py/README.rst`_ for the list of scripts.
 Execute any of these python script at the root directory of this repository.

-.. _here: py/README.rst
+.. _py/README.rst: py/README.rst

 Jupyter Notebook
 ------------------